-HOME Your disaster supplies kit should contain essential food, water, and supplies for at least three days.
+HOME Your disaster supplies essential food, water, and supplies for at least three days.

 Keep this kit in a designated place and have it ready in case you have to leave your home quickly.
 Make sure all family members know where the kit is kept and can lift and carry the kit.